-Last week we spoke about how to choose your travel destinations for 2014.
+Last week we spoke about how to choose your travel destinations.
 If you’re having trouble deciding where to visit this year, go and read that post first.

 Now that you know your destinations for the upcoming year, or have a better idea of where you’d like to visit, let’s talk about how to get your travel planning done right!

 It takes time, and time is what most of us don’t have.
 With so much to figure out like how do I get there, what should I pack, where do I eat, sleep and explore once I’ve arrived, it can be time-consuming and overwhelming.

 But this should not be a negative experience.
 This is the part where you start putting your dreams into action.